mhauru/tntools/README.md

 exact free energies and CFT data.
 Handy for benchmarking.

 `yaml_config_parser.py`
-A module for reading in parameters for various programs in the YAML format (http://yaml.org/).
+A module for reading in parameters for various programs in the [YAML](http://yaml.org/) format.
 Supports both `.yaml` files as configuration files, and appending/overriding parameters using command line arguments.